+All work described within this section is set to take place within the outlined area shown in Figure 2, which will throughout this document, be referred to as the Project Area.
 TVA is proposing to consolidate personnel and functions from a variety of MSR Complex D buildings into one newly constructed building, as illustrated in Figure 3.
 TVA determined work process efficiencies could be achieved by consolidating similar functions in one physical location.
 The original MSR Complex D buildings would be managed as described below.
 The proposed actions would take place within the Project Area of approximately 34 acres that make up Complex D. The proposed newly constructed Warehouse Maintenance Building (WMB) building would be approximately 240 feet long by 71 feet wide by 20 feet in height and be used for general facility operations.
 Connected actions include the addition of an Enclosed Storage Building (ESB), reconfiguration of on-site Complex D roads, the installation of new underground on-site utility lines, perimeter fencing, and parking lot lighting.
-Two existing exterior shed structures attached to the Office Service Warehouse

-(OSW) would be demolished and replaced with a single 140-foot-long by 30-foot-wide ESB.
+Two existing exterior shed structures attached to the Office Service Warehouse (OSW) would be demolished and replaced with a single 140-foot-long by 30-foot-wide ESB.
 Existing moveable storage structures including the Muscle Shoals Boat Storage Building (MSBSB) and Training Modular Building (TMB) are to be relocated to the existing graveled yard area within the Complex D maintenance yard.
-Earth based spoils generated during mass grading would be stockpiled in the area where the Muscle Shoals Maintenance Base (MSMB) is to be demolished.
+Earth based spoils generated during mass grading would be stockpiled within the Project Area, primarily where the Muscle Shoals Maintenance Base (MSMB) is to be demolished.
 All spoils would be reused for finish grading within the Complex D construction zone.
 All topsoil and subsoil materials generated from the construction activities would be used onsite as clean fill material.
 This effort herein will be referred to as the Proposed Action.
-All work described within this section is set to take place within the outlined area shown in Figure 2, which will throughout this document, be referred to as the Project Area.